djpandit007/turbo-invention/Section5-Observability.md

 If there are multiple containers running inside a single pod, we should specify the name of the container for which we want to see the logs.

+## 79: Monitor and Debug Applications

+Heapster enabled monitoring and analysis features for Kubernetes.
+It is deprecated.
+Metric Server is a slimmed down version of Heapster.
+You can have one metric server per Kubernetes cluster.
+The Metrics Server retrieves metrics from each of the Kubernetes nodes and pods, aggregates them and store them **_in memory_**.
+Being an in-memory monitoring solution, we cannot see historical performance data.

+Kubernetes runs an agent on each node known as the kubelet which is responsible for receiving instructions from the kubernetes API Master server and running Pods on the nodes.
+The Kubelet also contains a sub-component known as the cAdvisor or Container Advisor. cAdvisor is responsible for retrieving performance metrics from pods and exposing them through the kubelet API to meet the metrics available for the metrics server.

 ## Noteworthy Commands

 `kubectl logs -f <pod-name>` will live stream the logs for `<pod-name>`.

 `kubectl logs -f <pod-name> <container-name>` will stream logs for `<container-name>` within `<pod-name>`, if there are multiple containers running in a single pod.

+`kubectl top node` provides CPU and memory usage of each node.

+`kubectl top pod` provides CPU and memory usage of each pod.